CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 In the Perl ecosystem, it could be one or more of the following options:
 - Using a "DarkPAN" along with CPAN
-- Using a "GreyPAN" along with CPAN
+- Using a "GrayPAN" along with CPAN
 - Mixing manual installs (`make install`, "blib install"...) along with CPAN

-See [About the various PANs](https://www.olafalders.com/2019/02/19/about-the-various-pans/) for details about DarkPAN and GreyPAN.
+See [About the various PANs](https://www.olafalders.com/2019/02/19/about-the-various-pans/) for details about DarkPAN and GrayPAN.

 An attacker can "claim" a public namespace, install a high version (to take precedence in the index over a smaller local version number) and wait for vulnerable setups to install (and execute) their newly uploaded module.